GSA/automate.fedramp.gov/content/documentation/general-concepts/profile-resolution.md

 from the profile to the catalog as described above or using the resolved profile catalog.

-Developers should be aware that at this time catalogs and profiles remain relatively static.
+Developers should be aware that at this time, catalogs and profiles remain relatively static.
 As OSCAL gains wider adoption, there is a risk that profiles and catalogs will become more dynamic, and a resolved profile catalog becomes more likely to be out of date.
-Early adopters may wish to start with the resolved profile catalog now, and plan to add functionality later for the separate profile and catalog handling later in their product roadmap.
+Early adopters may wish to start with the resolved profile catalog now, and plan to add functionality for the separate profile and catalog handling later in their product roadmap.

 ## NIST\'s Profile Resolution Tool